manosbatsis/spring-bactrian/README.md

 # Spring Bactrian

-Effortless Spring abstractions for your Apache Camel endpoints.
+Effortless Spring (Integration) abstractions for your Apache Camel endpoints.

-## Work in progress.
+##.

 I have only spend a few hours on this while checking out Camel and Spring Integration so consider this a sandbox.

-The idea is to reduce the effort required for integrating Camel endpoints with your regular code to just creating an interface.
-In other words, similarly to how you would typically create a Repository, only getting a Spring or Spring Integration component instead.
+The idea is to minimise the effort required for abstracting Camel endpoints under regular Spring beans or Spring Integration EIPs down to creating an  interface.
+This should feel familiar if, for example, you are used to using a simple interface to create a Spting Repository or other component.
+Bactrian provides the same convenience, only providing you with a Spring service-like bean or Spring Integration component instead.

-The current POC is just a FactoryBean that builds CamelProxy-based Spring Service beans, but I intent to add generation of Spring Integration components (probably outbound gateways) and automation plumbing based on annotations and a simple post processor.

-At this point I am only targeting endpoints within the runtime JVM but Camel's Spring remoting support might be used later on.
+##  Work in Progress

+The current POC is builds on CamelProxy to generate components for a Camel endpoint URI or route id.
+At the moment generation only covers regular Spring service and Spring Integration outbound gateway components.

+- Add support for multiple (i.e. method-level) endpoint mapping annotations per interface via javaassist
+- Add more alternatives for component generation (VS CamelProxy):
+    - Runtime-created bean classes for accessing "local" endpoints using regular Java API via javaassist
+    - Refactore to backing plugins to allow third party/custom implementations e.g. meta-annotations and impl on top of byte buddy, AMQP or whatever
+- Enhance and document support for mappers, converters, conversion service, errorh handling etc.
+- Provide coverage of more EIPs